Responsibility along the Value Chain

 As part of a partnership with customers in the United States, polyurethane foams from our research and development activities that would otherwise have to be disposed of as waste are obtained and recycled.
 Moreover, we entered into a research partnership with the non-profit organization Mattress Recycling Council in California (United States) in which we intend to improve and expand mattress recycling in the United States.

 Covestro is currently evaluating various options at different levels for measuring and accounting for circularity.
-In 2019, we continued to pursue an approach to to extract the maximum benefit from carbon.
+In 2019, we continued to pursue an approach to carbon productivity to extract the maximum benefit from carbon.
 The approach aims to make the disconnection of value creation from the use of fossil resources measurable.
 Circularity can contribute to this goal through the multiple reuse of the carbon contained in products.
 In principle, this methodology can be applied at the product, company and economy levels.
 Currently, we are evaluating whether this could also be a suitable indicator for measuring the implementation of circularity in companies, in individual sectors or in economies as a whole.
 We commissioned an external study on this topic and hope to obtain further insight as a result.

 In addition, we have worked on accounting issues relating to the circular economy in the chemical industry and our production processes as part of our Circular Economy strategy program.
 Among other things, we concentrated on the mass balance approach to enable allocation of secondary raw materials used to the individual products.
 We advocate the development of suitable processes that allow for transparent accounting for the recycled portion of material and product flows.